asalatto/cpacc-study-guide/2-accessibility-and-universal-design/c-web-accessibility.md

 Users must be able to understand the information as well as the operation of the user interface.

-* Make content readable and understandable.
+* Make text readable and understandable.
 * Make content appear and operate in predictable ways.
 * Help users avoid and correct mistakes.